maurobusso/Blackjack_game/README.md

 <img align="left" alt="JavaScript" width="25px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-plain.svg" />
 <br>
 <br>
-This project was started by building the core function of the game, which is a conditional statement, checking what is the sum of the card in the hand of the player and giving a response accordingly.
+I have built this project as a part of a module on the "Learn JavaScript" course from the Scrimba.
+It was first started by the core function of the game, which checks what is the sum of the card in the hand of the player and give a response accordingly.
 This was first tried with hard coded value then the function in charge of randomize the card was implemented.
+Some refactoring has been done from the original version, such as different design and code solution that differ slightly from the Scrimba version simply because that was the way I came up with and it was still working and also simple changes in the readability of the code.

 #

 Optimizations:

-Further optimization could included a better UI and the use of an API to display image of the card that are been drawn.
-Furthermore, a log in feature with a fake betting system will also help improve the game experience.
+Further optimization could included a better UI and the use of an API for the derck of cards.
+Furthermore, a log in feature with a fake betting system could also help improve the game experience.

 #